 Different Types of Mutual Funds in India

 In recent years, many people have become interested in mutual funds.
 They are an investment vehicle where money is pooled from different investors to invest it in various other financial assets like stocks, bonds, etc. There are different types of mutual funds.
-The main advantage of mutual funds is that they are managed by professionals, known as fund managers.
-To manage the fund, they charge you a fee, called an expense ratio.
+The main advantage of mutual funds is that they are managed by professionals known as fund managers.
+They charge you a fee to manage the fund, called an expense ratio.
 The best thing about mutual funds is that they give all types of investors access to investment opportunities.

 Types of Mutual Funds

-In India, the Securities and Exchange Board of India (SEBI) oversees the mutual fund business.
+The Securities and Exchange Board of India (SEBI) oversees the mutual fund business in India.
 Mutual funds can be categorized in several different ways, though.

-For instance, mutual funds can be categorized according to their structure, asset class, etc.
+For instance, mutual funds can be categorized according to structure, asset class, etc.

 Different Types of Mutual Funds Based on Various Parameters: